tyoeer/Chaoshead/design.md

 - `resources/`: Contains non code misc. stuff (font & image used in README)
 - `licenses/`: All the licenses of third-party stuff used by Chaoshead.
 Has a naming scheme for the licenses.
 - `.github/`: Contains the release Github Action.
-- `https.dll`: HTTPS library, has to be top-level because DLL libraries are weird
+- `https.dll`: HTTPS library, has to be top-level because DLL libraries are weird.
+This is the 64x bit Windows version, which is included because I think that's what most developers would use.
+CH will report a nice error modal and where to get a different version if it fails to load when you use a different system.